1

 The $397.4 trillion “Disease Tax” is optional.
 Not optional like “you can skip it,” but optional like “it’s not a law of physics, just a choice humanity keeps making.”

-It’s the price you pay for being too stupid to fix your own broken meat robots.
+It’s the price you pay for being too slow to fix your own broken meat robots.

 Every day you delay costs another $1.09 trillion.
 Not theoretical future money.
-Real human potential dissolving right now into medical bills, funeral expenses, and GoFundMe campaigns while politicians argue whether you can “afford” to test molecules.
+Real human potential dissolving right now into medical bills, funeral expenses, and GoFundMe campaigns.
+Meanwhile, politicians argue whether you can “afford” to test molecules.

 Your Priorities, Written in Your Budgets